hhu-stups/xml2b/README.md

 ### General remarks

-- Namespaces are available if used in the XML file, e.g. `<exampleNS:exampleTag>` is mapped to a record with field `element: "exampleNS:exampleTag"`, while the same without namespace prefix (`<exampleTag>`) is mapped to a record with field `element: "exampleTag"`.
+- Namespaces are available if used in the XML file, e.g. `<exampleNS:exampleTag>` is mapped to a record with field `element: "exampleNS:exampleTag"`, while the same without a namespace prefix (`<exampleTag>`) is mapped to a record with field `element: "exampleTag"`.
+- Get value of an attribute wrapped in a free type: e.g., `b : XmlBool~[e'attributes]`.
+Caution: if an attribute is present, but has another type than `BOOL` it is ignored this way!

 ### Provided Abstract Constants

+Will be added if option `-ac` is provided.

 - `XML_getElementsOfType = %t.(t : XML_ELEMENT_TYPES | { e | e : ran(XML_DATA) & e'elementType = t })`
 - `XML_getElementOfId = %(i).(i : dom('id') | dom({ e, el | e : ran(XML_DATA) & (i,el) : 'id' & el : e'attributes }))`